SolarMngle254/Reinforcement-Learning-NMPC-for-UAV-tracking/docs/02_nonlinear_quadrotor_model.md

 \ddot{Z} = -g + \cos\phi\cos\theta \cdot \frac{U_1}{m}
 $$

-These equations explicitly demonstrate that the translational motion in the inertial frame is directly influenced by the quadrotor attitude through the Euler angles $\phi, \theta,$ and $\psi$[cite: 2].
-Accurate attitude tracking is therefore a prerequisite for precise position control[cite: 2].
+These equations explicitly demonstrate that the translational motion in the inertial frame is directly influenced by the quadrotor attitude through the Euler angles $\phi, \theta,$ and $\psi$.
+Accurate attitude tracking is therefore a prerequisite for precise position control.

 ## 4. Control Allocation Mapping

-The system is actuated by four virtual control inputs mapped from the squared angular velocities of the four rotors ($\Omega_i^2$)[cite: 2]:
+The system is actuated by four virtual control inputs mapped from the squared angular velocities of the four rotors ($\Omega_i^2$):

 ```math
 \begin{bmatrix}